- Users have reported encountering black bars on the screen while using the Netflix app.

 There are a few browser extensions that can eliminate black bars around Netflix films.
 Ultrawide Display Aspect Ratio for Netflix is one Chrome extension that rids black borders from Netflix movies with its aspect ratio fill modes.
 You can install that add-on by pressing the + Add to Chrome button on this website page.

 When you’ve added the extension to Chrome, load up a Netflix movie in that browser.
 Then, you can press the Ultrawide Display Fill Mode button shown in the snapshot directly below.
-Alternatively, press the – or = keyboard keys to switch to cover mode.
+Alternatively, press the – or = keyboard keys to switch to the cover mode.

 3. Add the UltraWide Video Extension to Chrome